XAYRGA/JaiSeqX/README.md

 You can also modify the tempo with the arrow keys.
 So if a song is too slow, you can use the UP and DOWN arrow keys to adjust the playback ppqn, and the LEFT and RIGHT arrow keys to adjust the BPM.
 This information will be displayed at the top (Most recent version, not featured in the video)

-# Hey uh, how do i:

-In the root application directory, you'll need to copy the following files:

-** JaiInit.AAF (Or the initialization file for your game)

-** "Banks" folder

-** "Waves" folder

 These must be in the same application directory as JaiSeqX to work properly.